twisttaan/twisttaan/README.md

 ### projects/startups

-Projects in this list are closed source and must be finished functionality.
+Projects in this list are closed source and must be finished functionally.

 * [intelisolve](https://intelisolve.app)